ppy/osu-wiki/news/2025/2025-05-17-new-featured-artist-kyutatsuki.md

 date: 2025-05-17 22:30:00 +0000
 ---

-Soundwaves from another dimension have been transported directly to our Featured Artist library!
+Sound waves from another dimension have been transported directly to our Featured Artist library!

 ![](https://assets.ppy.sh/artists/476/header.jpg)

 **Kyutatsuki** first found their way into osu! through community tournaments, especially catching the attention of osu!mania players.
-That recognition is what led to **Kyutatsuki**'s involvement in the osu!mania 4K World Cup 2024 Grand Finals tiebreaker: [Fractal Vertex](https://osu.ppy.sh/beatmapsets/2253784), so it was only a matter of time before **Kyutatsuki** joined our Featurerd Artists!
+That recognition is what led to **Kyutatsuki**'s involvement in the osu!mania 4K World Cup 2024 Grand Finals tiebreaker, [Fractal Vertex](https://osu.ppy.sh/beatmapsets/2253784), so it was only a matter of time before **Kyutatsuki** joined our Featurerd Artists!

 **5** tracks are officially part of [**Kyutatsuki**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/476), paired with pre-timed beatmap templates.
-Map one of them.
-Or map all of them.
+Map one of them, or map all of them.
 We'll leave you to it.

 Experience what the self-proclaimed *Sound Shaper from Another Dimension* has to offer: